thanpolas/calendarth/README.md

 ## Documentation

-For now you can access Calendarth using the globally available variable `calendarth`.
-Get a new Calendarth instance by invoking the global:
+You can access Calendarth using the globally available variable `calendarth` or as a browserify module.
+Here's how you can get a new Calendarth instance by invoking the global:

 ```js
 var calendarth = window.calendarth({